 - Inviting: welcoming and gentle with wide appeal

 We later adapted our mood board to Caroline’s WordPress website and print collateral.
 She has changed her website since we launched it, and continues to experiment on her own and collaborates as her business evolves.
-If you’re in the S.F. area (or ready for phone coaching anywhere) and struggle with organization, she’s around to put you on the right track.
+If you’re in the San Francisco area, she can coach you to get organized and get things done.

 See how a mood board works?

 Mood boards are oh-so-meaningful collages of color, imagery and words.
-My mood boards are strategic with the end-use in mind.
+My mood boards are strategic with the end use in mind.
 Each one conveys an attitude and an emotion.
-Mood boards help clients stay consistent and strong in their messaging—and they help me as a designer slip into their role with ease and comfort.
+Mood boards help clients stay consistent and strong in their messaging.
+They help me as a designer slip into their role with ease and comfort.
 They should be revisited often to provide inspiration, to remind us where we started, and to show us where we intend to go.

 If you’re struggling to find a visual and verbal voice that seems right and true, and a designer who understands—call 206-941-0840 or email.